thinesrao/fpl-dashboard/README.md

 ## 📞 Support

-If you encounter any issues:
-1. Check the troubleshooting section
+For issues or questions, check the troubleshooting section or review the code documentation.
-2. Search existing issues
-3. Create a new issue with detailed information

 ## 🔄 Recent Updates